 Choose a spot in the middle of a spike to avoid collecting data from before the regression occurred.
 You can also zoom in on a time period by clicking and dragging over the time period you want a closer look at.
 The charts redraw to report on just the period you selected.

-A shaded red bar shows the time range from which span data will be used for analysis of the regression.
+A shaded red box shows the time range from which span data will be used for analysis of the regression.

 Choose to compare that data with data from directly before the previous deploy, an hour ago, a day ago, or you can select your own baseline window.

-When you click Custom baseline window, click into the chart and move the blue block to choose your baseline.
+When you click Custom baseline window, click into the chart and move the blue box to choose your baseline.

-The Comparison view opens to show data from both time periods.
+The RCA (root cause analysis) view opens to show data from both time periods.
 The color blue represents the baseline time window and red represents the regression time window.

 To change either the Regression or Baseline time, click and move the shaded box.
 You can also zoom in on a time period by clicking and dragging over the time period you want to zoom in on.